 Mary & Charles introduces you to the class of kids who have been waiting all morning for you to arrive and have songs and poems to share.

-(THURSDAY) The next morning a famous marathoner, who was the runner-up at the NYC marathon, is joining you for the renowned Iten fartlek run – yes, you are going to join the Kenyan runners for a few miles and there are a few hundred, but don’t worry, we have a pace car, water, and cameras to follow you.
+(THURSDAY) The next morning a famous marathoner, who was the runner-up at the NYC marathon, is joining you for the renowned Iten fartlek run at ‘Tairi Mbili’ – yes, you are going to join the Kenyan runners for a few miles and there are usually a couple of hundred runners ready to leave at 9 a.m.
+The specifics of the fartlek are given on the morning and all abilities are welcomed.
+But don’t worry if you want to just watch, as we have a pace car, water, and cameras to follow you.
 Our runners passed former world record holder Florence Kiplagat!

 Doug leading the fartlek, off his shoulder is the 2nd place finisher at the NYC marathon!

-We will visit the famous HATC camp (unless you chose to lodge here), you’ll take tea, meet more famous runners, and see where Mo Farah used to come for several years to train in room 25; the site where he developed into being the greatest ever long distance track runner.
+We will visit the famous HATC camp (unless you chose to lodge here), you’ll take tea, meet more famous runners, and see where Mo Farah used to come for several years to train (lodging in room 25).
 Fancy a swim in the pool?
-Or you can attend the renowned ‘core classes’ with the elite runners to see how you match up.
+Or you can attend the renowned ‘core strength classes’ each evening with the local elite runners to see how you match up.

 Shauna stops her run outside the famous St. Patrick’s high school, at one time had four high schoolers who were sub 4-min milers, and has produced more Olympic runners than any other school in history.
 You can visit the ‘field’ of champions where a series of Olympians have their own trees planted.